kHarshit/kHarshit.github.io/_posts/2019-03-15-quick-intro-to-object-detection.md

 date: 2019-03-15
 categories: [Deep Learning, Computer Vision]
 mathjax: true
+excerpt: "A concise introduction to object detection methods, classification with localization, R-CNN family, YOLO, and SSD."
 ---

 Object detection deals with the detection of object instances in an image.
 There are a number of methods to accomplish it.
 The following post summarizes few important object detection methods.